-A loose, fibrous substance, which may be in the form of a sheet or lap, Uses: Stuffing, Padding, Garments, upholstery, packing and similar s) Peach It's called peaching because it's supposed to make the fabric feel like the fur on a peach.
-This process gives a fabric a nice, soft feel and makes it more comfortable to wear.
+A loose, fibrous substance, which may be in the form of a sheet or lap, usually prepared sheets of carded cotton.
+Uses: Stuffing, Padding, Garments, upholstery, packing and similar purposes.

-r) Greige An unfinished fabric just off the loom or knitting machine.
+r) Greige : An unfinished fabric just off the loom or knitting machine.